 Fragrance Composition:

 So what does it smell like?
 It is classified as an sweet amber oriental fragrance for women.
+It was directly inspired by Jicky by Guerlain from 1889.

-• Top notes: bergamot, carnation and neroli
+• Top notes: almond, geranium, clary sage oil, lemon, basil, bergamot, cinnamon, carnation and neroli

 Ambre Antique made use of two Firmenich bases: Iralia and Dianthine.
 Iralia lends a sweet, floral woody note, while Dianthine suggests a spicy carnation bouquet.